ropimasi/LOGIN/README.md

 <a name="description"></a>
 ## DESCRIPTION
-* SUBJECT: Java web mini demo application performes login to enter in the restrict page of an application;
+* SUBJECT: Demo java-web application performes login;
 * PROJECT NAME: **LOGIN**;
 * LIBRARY NAME: **---**;
-* WHAT IS: **LOGIN** is a small software aims to change the wallpaper image of Gnome Desktop randomly.
-Developed for Linux with Gnome Desktop Environment.
-More information about versions and compatibility can be found below;
+* WHAT IS: **LOGIN** is a small demo java-web application performes login using relational database (PostgreSQL) to enter in the restrict page of an application.
 * TO WIT: The **LOGIN** and its resources are a project sample, which I have developing to demonstrate some of my abilities.
 The **LOGIN** project belongs to my personal portfolio.
 Its detailed project can be followed just here on GitHub: [github.com/users/ROPIMASI/projects/](https://github.com/users/ROPIMASI/projects/).
 It is also found on my web-portfolio: [ropimasi.dev/portfolio](https://ropimasi.dev/portfolio).

 &nbsp;